Alex Jones

-Alexander Emerick Jones (born February 11, 1974) is an American far-right radio show host and prominent conspiracy theorist.
+Alexander Emerick Jones (born February 11, 1974) is an American far-right political commentator and prominent conspiracy theorist.
 (Note: New York magazine has described Jones as "America's leading conspiracy theorist", and the Southern Poverty Law Center describes him as "the most prolific conspiracy theorist in contemporary America".)
-He hosts The Alex Jones Show from Austin, Texas.
-The Alex Jones Show is the longest-running online news and politics talk show; it was previously broadcast by the Genesis Communications Network across the United States via syndicated and internet radio.
-He is the founder of InfoWars and Banned.Video, websites that promote conspiracy theories and fake news.
+Since at least 2000, he has hosted The Alex Jones Show from Austin, Texas, originally broadcast by the Genesis Communications Network across the United States via AM radio syndication and internet.
+He is the founder of Infowars and Banned.Video, websites that promote conspiracy theories and fake news.

-Among many other conspiracy theories, Jones has alleged that the United States government either concealed information about or outright falsified the Sandy Hook Elementary School shooting, the Oklahoma City bombing, the September 11 attacks, and the 1969 Moon landing.
+Among many other conspiracy theories, Jones has alleged that the United States government either concealed information about or outright falsified the Sandy Hook Elementary School shooting, the Parkland high school shooting, the Oklahoma City bombing, and the September 11 attacks.
 He has also claimed that several governments and large businesses have colluded to create a globalist "New World Order" through "manufactured economic crises, sophisticated surveillance tech and—above all—inside-job terror attacks that fuel exploitable hysteria".
-Jones has provided a platform for white nationalists and neo-Nazis on his website, Banned.Video, as well as providing an "entry point" to their ideology.
-In 2023, leaked texts from Jones's phone revealed that he created the website National File to evade social media bans on InfoWars content.
+Jones has provided a platform for white nationalists and neo-Nazis on his website Banned.Video, as well as providing an "entry point" to their ideology.

 A longtime critic of Republican and Democratic foreign and security policy, Jones supported Donald Trump's 2016 presidential bid and continued to support him as a savior from an alleged criminal bipartisan cabal controlling the federal government, despite also falling out with Trump over several of his policies, including airstrikes against the Assad regime.
 A staunch supporter of Trump's re-election, Jones also supported the attempts to overturn the 2020 United States presidential election.
-On January 6, 2021, Jones was a speaker at the rally in Lafayette Square Park supporting Trump preceding the latter's supporters' attack on the US Capitol.
+On January 6, 2021, Jones was a speaker at the rally in Lafayette Square Park supporting Trump that preceded the latter's supporters' attack on the US Capitol.
+In 2026, Jones once again fell out with Trump over his disagreements with the Iran War, criticizing the intervention as contrary to the "America First" message.

 In October 2022, for Jones's defamatory falsehoods about the Sandy Hook shooting, juries in Connecticut and Texas awarded a total of $1.487 billion in damages from Jones to a first responder and families of victims; the plaintiffs alleged that Jones's lies led to them being threatened and harassed for years.
-Following three more years of litigation, the U.S. Supreme Court rejected Jones's appeal without comment.
 On December 2, 2022, Jones filed for personal bankruptcy.
+After three years of litigation, the U.S. Supreme Court rejected Jones's appeal without comment.